 There are many tools, such as TinyPNG, that help you compress your website images.

-Properly followed and executed, these three image search tactics can give your e-commerce website a boost in traffic and sales.
+Properly followed and executed, these six image search tactics can give your ecommerce website a boost in traffic and sales.